-- Assist the Master to understand and complete the required environmental procedures. - Verify that the vessel has the required Canadian Charts and Publications as specified by Canadian Regulations, and that all are the latest edition and corrected up to date. - Advise the Master in the navigation of the vessel though ice prone areas en route to Milne Inlet. - Coach and train the crew as necessary on detecting and avoiding glacial ice features, in a variety of sea and ice conditions. - Assist the Master in completion of navigation safety and ice entry checklists; and - Assist the Master in establishing communications with ECAREG and/or NORDREG and with the Milne Inlet site personnel. - Advise/assist the Master in berthing the vessel alongside the Milne Inlet facility in the event the Milne Inlet Port Docking Master cannot attend on-board. - Act as facilitator between ship and shore reloading procedures. - Assist the Master in cargo, customs and immigration documentation for arrival and sailing from Milne Inlet.
+- Assist the Master in completion of navigation safety and ice entry checklists; and - Assist the Master in establishing communications with ECAREG and/or NORDREG and with the Milne Inlet site personnel. - Advise/assist the Master in berthing the vessel alongside the Milne Inlet facility in the event the Milne Inlet Port Docking Master cannot attend on-board. - Act as facilitator between ship and shore reloading procedures. - Assist the Master in cargo, customs and immigration documentation for arrival and sailing from Milne Inlet.